PureStorage-OpenConnect/powershell-toolkit/README.md

 ### Release History

-* v2.0.0.0 - Latest release
+* v2.0.0.0+
 * v1911.0
 * v1903.7

 ### Release Compatibility

-* This release requires PowerShell 3.0 or higher.
+* This release requires PowerShell 5.0 or higher.
 * This release requires .NET 4.5 minimum.
 * This release is compatible with the PowerShell SDK 1.7.4.0 and greater.
 * This release is not yet compatible with the PowerShell SDK version 2.